kiran-daware/kSipP/README.md

-# kSipP - for Everyone!
+# kSipP - Simplify Your SIP Testing.
+For Everyone.

 [SIPp](https://github.com/SIPp/sipp) is a powerful tool for **VoIP SIP testing** in the telecom world, but it often requires command-line expertise.
-It can be daunting for those unfamiliar with CLI tools. kSipP provides a user-friendly graphical user interface (**Web GUI**) for running **SIPp**.
+It can be daunting for those unfamiliar with CLI tools. kSipP provides a user-friendly graphical user interface (**Web GUI**) that simplifies the entire process of running and managing **SIPp**.
+Thus, making advanced SIP testing accessible to **everyone**.

 ## Features:
-- Simplified Configuration: Easily create and edit **SIPp xml scenarios** without needing to write complex xml manually.
+* **Effortless Scenario Creation:** Generate and modify complex **SIPp XML scenarios** directly within your browser, eliminating the need for complex XML coding manually.
-- Need to create SIPp XML scenarios without the full setup?
-Check out our online SIPp scenario builder hosted on GitHub Pages: [SIPp xml generator](https://kiran-daware.github.io/sipp-xml/)
+    * *Need to create SIPp XML scenarios without the full setup?* Check out our **online SIPp scenario builder**: [SIPp XML Generator](https://kiran-daware.github.io/sipp-xml/)
-- Intuitive Interface: A well-designed Web GUI streamlines the process of defining SIP messages, call flows, and test parameters.
+* **Intuitive Test Configuration:** A well-designed Web GUI streamlines the process of defining call flows, and crucial test parameters (like calling party and called party numbers, call rates and concurrent calls etc).
-- Effortless Execution: Launch your SIPp test calls with a click – no more manual command-line manipulation.
+* **One-Click Execution:** (One-click if you have it pre-configured) Launch your SIPp test calls with a single click – no more tedious command-line manipulation or complex script.
-- Visualized Results: Gain insights into test outcomes through clear and concise visualizations.
+* **SIPp refreshing Results:** View the results of SIPp processes as they are running just like you could see in your CLI.
+* **Seamless SIPp Integration:** kSipP enhances SIPp's usability without sacrificing its core power, running the original SIPp engine under the hood.

 ## Who's it for?

-- VoIP Testers: Save time and effort with a streamlined SIPp testing experience.
-- Network Engineers: Quickly validate SIP functionality without extensive command-line knowledge.
+* **VoIP Testers:** Streamline your SIPp testing workflow and save valuable time.
+* **Anyone looking to simplify their SIP testing experience!**

 ## How to use?